 No visit to Goulding’s Lodge is complete without experiencing Goulding’s Trading Post Museum.
 The museum opened in 1989 as both a showcase of artifacts and a glimpse into a bygone era.
 Goulding’s Lodge is not just a famous locale for Old West movies – it is also steeped in a rich history of trading, tourism, and culture.
-The museum is open to all visitors and admission is on a donation basis.
-Donations received provide college scholarships for local high school graduates.
+The museum is open to all visitors and admission is $2.00 for ages 12 & up, $1.00 for ages 3-11, and 2 and under are free.

 Goulding’s Trading Post Museum is comprised of several different areas.
 The first is the “Trading Post Bull Pen,” which was the heart of the trading post back in its glory days.
 This small showroom was where the locals would bring their goods to trade for items available, such as kitchen wares, canned goods, material and threads, and even guns.
 Many current items in the Bull Pen are original, including the old scales.